Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/Configurations.md

 title: Configurations
 ---

-Sometimes it is useful to run the same feature twice using different configurations.
+Sometimes it is useful to run the same feature several times using different configurations.

 This might help in many situations, e.g.: